 Depending on the application from which you’re exporting data, you may need to select an appropriate CSV format for the target application.
 For example, Google Contacts can export contacts in either Google CSV (for Google Contacts) or Outlook CSV (for Microsoft Outlook) formats.
 Either way, you get a CSV file containing the data, but it’s organized in a slightly different way.

 In an appropriate application, look for the “Import” or “Import CSV” option, which lets you select the CSV file to import.
 For example, in Microsoft Outlook, you can click File > Open & Export > Import/Export > Import From Another Program or File > Comma Separated Values to import contacts from a CSV file.

 CSV files are something most people never need to bother with.
-But, if you’ve ever needed to get information out of one application and into another, that’s what they’re there for.
+But, if you’ve ever need to get information out of one application and into another, their simple format and portability are extremely convenient.